GravityShark0/dotting-files/README.md

 - picom (ftbells general animation)
 - tmux
     -  t-smart-tmux-session-manager
->i wanna replace with abduco
+>i wanna replace with abduco/dvtm

 #### other applications that are in other repos
 - suckless terminal